HITECHCRIME/HC_REL01_TRIBE/README.md

 **Leading Up Content (Dopamine Hook)**

-- YouTube: MT_01 / Mystery Teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
+- FREE ENTRY POINT: YouTube: MT_01 / Mystery Teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
-- YouTube: MT_02 / Mystery Teaser 02 (fb) part 2/2 -> go through socials to piece the message together
+- FREE ENTRY POINT: YouTube: MT_02 / Mystery Teaser 02 (fb) part 2/2 -> go through socials to piece the message together
-- Text Message Platform Signup for the Narrative - user receives ominous texts with "dopamine hooks" trying to draw them into the universe by mixing real life and fiction.
+- FREE ENTRY POINT: Text Message Platform Signup for the Narrative - user receives ominous texts with "dopamine hooks" trying to draw them into the universe by mixing real life and fiction.
+Use texting platform as the most intimate platform of breaching the 4th wall.
 - "end of the material has ENTER THE UNIVERSE"

 **Main Audiovisual Release**

-- FREE: YouTube: HC_NSF25_Tribe / 'TRIBE' Cinematic Narrative Short Film set in the Hitech Crime Universe (the main narrative)
+- FREE ENTRY POINT: YouTube: HC_NSF25_Tribe / 'TRIBE' Cinematic Narrative Short Film set in the Hitech Crime Universe (the main narrative)
-- FREE: YouTube: HC_SG152_Tribe / MOTHNODE_ Tribe | Cinematic Music Video / think about making it a VR/360 recorded video to be experienced in multiple ways.
+- FREE ENTRY POINT: YouTube: HC_SG152_Tribe / MOTHNODE_ Tribe | Cinematic Music Video / think about making it a VR/360 recorded video to be experienced in multiple ways.
 Utilizes the scenes from the narrative short film but from a different perspective - we move among the slow-motion scenes with MOTHNODE culminating at the point where the street generator blows up and the girl dies.
 It acts as a final commentary on the events in the short story.
-- FREE: YouTube: ?
+- FREE ENTRY POINT: YouTube: ?

 Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
 A fictional project that interacts with the real audience in the story.
 One way medium no more.
 Things audience does online affects the storylines.
 Register various domains for fictional places and concepts.

-- FREE: Fake Ad from the storyworld "Claim what's yours"
+- FREE ENTRY POINT: Fake Ad from the storyworld "Claim what's yours"
-- FREE: Fake Ad from the storyworld "Photon Tattoo Parlour"
+- FREE ENTRY POINT: Fake Ad from the storyworld "Photon Tattoo Parlour"
-- FREE: Fake Ad from the storyworld "Future is here"
+- FREE ENTRY POINT: Fake Ad from the storyworld "Future is here"
-- FREE: Fake Website from the story: tribe's headquarters website with all sorts of info about the memebers and locations, plan details, expanding the depth of the setting
+- FREE ENTRY POINT: Fake Website from the story: tribe's headquarters website with all sorts of info about the memebers and locations, plan details, expanding the depth of the setting
-- FREE/PAID: Fake Website: photon tattoo parlour cyberspace access where you can get temporary tattoos with the tribe sign
+- FREE/PAID ENTRY POINT: Fake Website: photon tattoo parlour cyberspace access where you can get temporary tattoos with the tribe sign
+- FREE ENTRY POINT: Newsletter in-character of the storyworld
+- FREE ENTRY POINT: Newsletter with physical releases and real world announcements not to break the immersion.

 **Release - actual commercial content for monetization/sale**

-- PAID: Subscription to the whole universe (free access to everything) via hitechcri.me website
+- PAID ENTRY POINT: Subscription to the whole universe (free access to everything) via hitechcri.me website
-- PAID: Physical Single Release includes all the elements of the narrative (For Order + Limited Introductory Price Offer +  Goodies from the storyworld + Merch) via hitechcri.me website
+- PAID ENTRY POINT: Physical Single Release includes all the elements of the narrative (For Order + Limited Introductory Price Offer +  Goodies from the storyworld + Merch) via hitechcri.me website
-- PAID: Digital Single Release (+ Goodies from the storyworld + Merch) via hitechcri.me website
+- PAID ENTRY POINT: Digital Single Release (+ Goodies from the storyworld + Merch) via hitechcri.me website
-- FREE: Hitech Crime Universe Timeline https://www.hitechcri.me/timeline/hc_sg_r01_tribe (link not active) It’s important to have one platform where you control your music, content and brand image—your website.
+- FREE ENTRY POINT: Hitech Crime Universe Timeline https://www.hitechcri.me/timeline/hc_sg_r01_tribe (link not active) It’s important to have one platform where you control your music, content and brand image—your website.
 If a promoter or fan is searching for you online, the first hit they should get is your band website.
 This is your chance to hook them with a great first impression and win them over with an amazing user experience.
 Blow your own trumpet!
-- PAID: Merchandise with physical and virtual things from the storyworld/timeline.
+- PAID ENTRY POINT: Merchandise with physical and virtual things from the storyworld/timeline.
 Simple things?
 Patches with Hitech Crime logo or the tribe's logo -//-?
 T-shirts.
 Cinematic Posters - refer to Kannibal Wear Overview repo.
 Kannibal Wear would be the one who supplies the merch for Hitech Crime.

-- FREE (monetized): Streaming Access: Spotify
+- FREE ENTRY POINT(monetized): Streaming Access: Spotify
-- FREE (monetized): Streaming Access: Soundcloud https://soundcloud.com/mothnode/tribe
+- FREE ENTRY POINT (monetized): Streaming Access: Soundcloud https://soundcloud.com/mothnode/tribe
-- FREE (monetized): Streaming Access: Apple Music/iTunes
+- FREE ENTRY POINT (monetized): Streaming Access: Apple Music/iTunes
-- FREE (monetized): Streaming Access: YouTube Music
+- FREE ENTRY POINT (monetized): Streaming Access: YouTube Music
-- FREE (monetized): Streaming Access: Amazon Music
+- FREE ENTRY POINT (monetized): Streaming Access: Amazon Music
-- FREE (monetized): Streaming Access: Audiomack
+- FREE ENTRY POINT (monetized): Streaming Access: Audiomack
-- FREE (monetized): Streaming Access: Tidal
+- FREE ENTRY POINT (monetized): Streaming Access: Tidal
-- FREE (monetized): Streaming Access: Pandora Radio
+- FREE ENTRY POINT (monetized): Streaming Access: Pandora Radio
-- FREE (monetized): Streaming Access: Slacker Radio
+- FREE ENTRY POINT (monetized): Streaming Access: Slacker Radio
-- PAID/FREE (monetized/Digital Version Sale): Streaming Access: Bandcamp
+- PAID/FREE ENTRY POINT (monetized/Digital Version Sale): Streaming Access: Bandcamp
-- FREE: Vimeo
+- FREE ENTRY POINT: Vimeo
-- PAID/FREE: Google Play
+- PAID/FREE ENTRY POINT: Google Play
-- FREE: Reddit Music
+- FREE ENTRY POINT: Reddit Music
-- FREE: Music-related hashtags on @TwitterMusic
+- FREE ENTRY POINT: Music-related hashtags on @TwitterMusic
-- FREE: Music-related hashtags on Instagram (not via main channel perhaps? so it doesn't clash with the 9post storyworld release)
+- FREE ENTRY POINT: Music-related hashtags on Instagram (not via main channel perhaps? so it doesn't clash with the 9post storyworld release)
-- FREE: Spike on Last.fm
+- FREE ENTRY POINT: Spike on Last.fm
-- FREE: Songkick (for live events)
+- FREE ENTRY POINT: Songkick (for live events)
-- FREE: Bandsintown (for live events)
+- FREE ENTRY POINT: Bandsintown (for live events)
-- FREE: Blogs as entry point (review or entry point designed with the blog to initiate people into the universe) (Pitchfork, Stereogum, DatPiff and The A.V.
+- FREE ENTRY POINT: Blogs as entry point (review or entry point designed with the blog to initiate people into the universe) (Pitchfork, Stereogum, DatPiff and The A.V.
 Club)
-- FREE: Music with Dozmia
+- FREE ENTRY POINT: Music with Dozmia
+- FREE ENTRY POINT: RepostExchange (Soundcloud-related Discovery Platform)
-- FREE: Insta 9grid/9post dopamine hook (with a bigger image - remember about the first frame of videos to match the full image)
+- FREE ENTRY POINT: Insta 9grid/9post dopamine hook (with a bigger image - remember about the first frame of videos to match the full image)

 1. Visual Atmospheric Still Image
 2. Visual Atmospheric Still Image (Entry Point/Instructions)